swcarpentry/r-novice-inflammation/_episodes/15-supp-loops-in-depth.md

 ~~~
 {: .output}

 The elements of `a` and `b` are added together starting from the first element of both vectors.
-When R reaches the end of the shorter vector `b`, it starts again at the first element of `b` and contines until it reaches the last element of the longest vector `a`.
+When R reaches the end of the shorter vector `b`, it starts again at the first element of `b` and continues until it reaches the last element of the longest vector `a`.
 This behaviour may seem crazy at first glance, but it is very useful when you want to perform the same operation on every element of a vector.
 For example, say we want to multiply every element of our vector `a` by 5:

 ~~~